 Coal gas was poisonous, but it did have a characteristic smell so there was always warning of it escaping gas for anyone in a fit state to notice.
 Yet there were accidents and many an old film shows murders being committed by turning on a gas fire without lighting it, so letting the gas into the room.
-Also 'putting one's head in the gas oven' was the best known method of suicide because the gas ovens were so widespread.
+Also 'putting one's head in the gas oven' was the most widely known method of suicide because gas ovens were so widespread.
 It was a simple matter to turn on the gas without lighting it.

 On the other hand, just outside gas works, escaping gas had mixed with the air and was no longer poisonous.
 (The carbon monoxide had taken oxygen from the air to become carbon dioxide.)
 However the fumes from the burn remained, making the area have a characteristic pungent smell.
 Some doctors thought this health-giving for the lungs, as the following examples show.

 When I was a small boy in the Guildford area in the 1950s I had asthma and the remedy that the doctor prescribed for me was to be taken to a gasworks to inhale the fumes.
-My mother duly took me once a week on the bus to Guildford gasworks where we were allowed to wander freely around breathing in the 'health giving fumes'.
+My mother duly took me once a week on the bus to Guildford gasworks where we were allowed to wander freely around, breathing in the 'health giving fumes'.
 Perhaps surprisingly I survived!
-Oh, and I now rarely have asthma attacks so perhaps the cure worked!
+Oh, and I now rarely have asthma attacks, so perhaps the cure worked!

 Years ago a woman told me that when she was a child, a natural healer cured her of pneumonia by giving her kerosene to breathe.